stevommmm/TranceTeams/README.md

 ### Permissions

-- `ctf.user`	Nearly every user playing the game
+- `tranceteams.user`	Nearly every user playing the game
-- `ctf.op`	Gives access to /ctfadmin commands
+- `tranceteams.op`	Gives access to /teamadmin commands

 ### Administration

-- `/ctfadmin broadcast`	A debug command, showing all created teams and members
+- `/teamadmin broadcast`	A debug command, showing all created teams and members
-- `/ctfadmin save`	Force all CTF teams to persist to config.
+- `/teamadmin save`	Force all teams to persist to config.
 Should only ever be run after using *setspawn* and *setasset*

 The following commands must be run while holding the color wool block of the team you wish to modify in your hand

-- `/ctfadmin create`	Create a new CTF team
+- `/teamadmin create`	Create a new team
-- `/ctfadmin setspawn`	Set the team spawn for a CTF team
+- `/teamadmin setspawn`	Set the team spawn for a team
-- `/ctfadmin setasset`	Set the asset for the color wool block in hand, your cursor should be focuses on the block you wish to use
+- `/teamadmin setasset`	Set the asset for the color wool block in hand, your cursor should be focuses on the block you wish to use

 ### Configuration Options